danol0/M3IL/README.md

 │   ├── pnas_splits.csv

 ```
 The graphs are in an outdated PyG format, and may need to be updated - a script for doing so is provided in the `helper.ipynb` notebook.
+Due to the large number of models trained in this study, checkpoints have not been included here but are available on request.

 ## Docker